California Wildfire Attorneys

-Santa Rosa, Healdsburg, Windsor & Geyserville Wildfire Trial Lawyers
+Helping Wildfire Victims in Santa Rosa, Healdsburg, Windsor & Geyserville

 With PG&E currently in bankruptcy proceedings and insurance companies already stressed by the demands of preceeding wildfires, the public faces an uncertain recovery from this most recent tragedy.
-While the Kincade Fire is still under investigation, Eric Ratinoff and his team of dedicated California wildfire loss attorneys are offering free legal assistance to wildfire victims, answering questions and providing aid with homeowners insurance claims.
+While the Kincade Fire is still under investigation, Eric Ratinoff and his team of dedicated California wildfire loss lawyers are offering free legal assistance to victims of California wildfires, answering questions and providing aid with homeowners insurance claims.

 The Impact of the Wildfires in Northern California